opendaylight/docs/docs/documentation.rst

 Style Guide
 ===========

-This section serves two purposes:

-#.
-A guide for those writing documentation.
-#.
-A guide for those reviewing documentation.
+This section is both a guide when writing documentation and a guide for those who want to review documentation.

 .. note:: When reviewing content, assuming that the content is usable, the
           documentation team is biased toward merging the content rather than